 - Old recruiting methods aren’t yielding the same results.

 The second factor is inferred based on the first and conversations with leaders, HR professionals and recruiters across the nation.
 The sentiment is the same.
 “Our job postings are not yielding the same number of applicants as before.”
 Additionally, “We are having a hard time finding qualified candidates.”

 Proactive Search Techniques

-Overall, a low unemployment rate is good news for talent acquisition teams!
-It allows us to have more engaging and meaningful conversations with a smaller pool of candidates.
+Overall, a low unemployment rate and other HR statistics are good news for talent acquisition teams!
+They allow us to have more engaging and meaningful conversations with a smaller pool of candidates.

 Historically, many talent attraction techniques have been reactive.
 Ex: postings on the company website, job board advertisements and sharing with respective networks.
 However, it’s the proactive strategies that allow our talent acquisition teams to be more strategic and efficient with today's labor market.

 - Engage the candidates you want to work with.
 Stop waiting for the candidates you don't want to interact with.

 - Choose passive candidates who meet your basic requirements.
 This allows for more soft skill and organizational fit assessment.

 Using job postings to attract talent is more time consuming than effective.
 It takes a recruiting team's time and effort to give each one of these active candidates a positive recruiting experience.
 Instead of posting, use your internal and external databases to search for qualified talent.
 Look for the resumes and/or profiles of individuals with the skills and experience you require.
 LinkedIn Recruiter (external) is a great resource!